 March is perhaps the ideal month weather-wise, with warm temperatures and crisp, clear skies throughout the nation.
-The light is also softer than mid-summer months.
-And most regions see only modest rainfall as the winter rains have yet to set in, although there’s a chance of light showers around Cape Town.
-Temperatures average 73°F (??°C) in Cape Town, 72°F (??°C) in Johannesburg, and 84°F (??°C) in Kruger, while early mornings and evenings can be cool, especially in upland regions.
+The light is also softer than in mid-summer months.
+And most regions see only modest rainfall as the winter rains have yet to set in, although there's a chance of light showers around Cape Town.
+Temperatures average 73°F (23°C) in Cape Town, 72°F (22°C) in Johannesburg, and 84°F (29°C) in Kruger, while early mornings and evenings can be cool, especially in upland regions.

 Crowds & Costs

-April offers the best of both worlds: reduced hotel rates and fewer travelers to compete with, especially in the cape provinces.
-Availability of accommodation is generally good, and more so towards the end of April following the busy Easter Week 10-day school holiday., when you’ll need to make reservations well ahead.
-The same holds for the northern game parks, where following the summer rains April is the start of high season, meaning busier camps and higher prices.
+April offers the best of both worlds: reduced hotel rates and fewer travelers to compete with, especially in the Cape provinces.
+The availability of accommodation is generally good, and more so toward the end of April following the busy Easter Week 10-day school holiday.
+You'll need to make reservations well ahead.
+The same holds for the northern game parks, where following the summer rains, April is the start of high season, meaning busier camps and higher prices.

 Where to Go

-April is not the ideal time for a beach holiday in Cape Town and the cape provinces, as the weather is cool and autumn showers become increasingly frequent.
+April is not ideal for a beach holiday in Cape Town and the Cape provinces, as the weather is cool and autumn showers become increasingly frequent.
 However, this is a great time for lazing on the sands of KwaZulu-Natal, thanks to the warm current now flowing down the Indian Ocean.
-Hence, the ocean water is perfect for snorkeling.
-And peak surfing season is just beginning at Jeffreys Bay, where the big waves consistently reach 20 feet in winter.
-To escape the crowds, head further north to Umzumbe Beach, near Durban—it offers great swells and gorgeous, net-protected beaches.
+The ocean water is perfect for snorkeling, and peak surfing season is just beginning at Jeffreys Bay, where the big waves consistently reach 20 feet in winter.
+To escape the crowds, head further north to Umzumbe Beach, near Durban—it offers excellent swells and beautiful, net-protected beaches.

 April skies are crystal-clear, and there's no better time for star-gazing.
 For that, combine a North Cape journey with a weekend in the Groot Karoo semi-desert.
 A highlight will be the Southern African Large Telescope (SALT), in the town of Sutherland, for a two-hour nighttime tour.
 Make your bookings well in advance, and avoid the full moon!
 If you're self-reliant and turned on by surreal self-expression, add a few days to attend the mind-blowing AfrikaBurn Festival.